-Chances are, if something has butternut squash in it, Michael and I will be all over it.
-We love, love, love it.
+Chances are, if something has butternut squash in it, I'll be all over it.
+I love, love, love it.
 You know who else loves butternut squash?
 My dad.
 I made this stew for him during one of his monthly visits.
 I figured we'd eat dinner and I'd photograph the leftovers the next day.
 Wrong.
 So, so wrong.
 My dad ate two bowls of this.
 He never does that.
-Michael and I were a little bummed.
-We were hoping to battle it out for the leftovers.
+I was thrilled he loved it that much, but also a little bummed, I have to say.
+I was hoping for leftovers.
 Oh well.
-We just took it as a great excuse to have this stew again.
+I just took it as a great excuse to have this stew again.

 The flavors are deep and rich with the slightest sweetness from the squash and Marsala wine.
 The first time I tasted it for seasoning, I knew it was very good.
 I wanted it to be great, though.
 To me, it was calling for a dash of cinnamon.
 I added some in and oh my, what a great result--a beef stew that's just as comforting as the traditional, but with a unique and delicious twist.